michalmonday/xohw23-121/docs/flute_modifications.md

    };
 ```

-This address range corresponds to the one specified for the AXI BRAM Controller in the PYNQ wrapper block design.
+This address range corresponds to the one specified for the AXI BRAM Controller (connected to smarconnect on the image above) in the PYNQ wrapper block design.

 <img alt="ERROR: IMAGE DIDNT SHOW" src="../images/axi_bram_ctrl_sensors_address_editor.png" />